C drive is running out of disk space in Windows Server 2016.

 I am running Windows Server 2016 on my server at work and the C drive is running out of space and has less than 100 megabytes left.
 This server is made the C drive 30 gigabytes and another D drive, 300 gigabytes.
 I am wondering if it is possible shrinking the D drive and expanding the C drive to make more room.

 This is typical question on Windows Server 2016.
 Most of the server administrators encountered such problem that system C drive is running out of space or becomes almost full.
 Meanwhile, there is plenty of free space in D or other drives.
-In this case, you can extend C drive by shrinking the data drives.
-However, the first step when C drive runs out of space is freeing up disk space with Disk Cleanup or other tools.
-Because no partitioning software ensure 100% data safety while partitioning, it may cost a long time to repartition hard drive if there are large amount of files in this server.
+In this situation, two steps:

 First step – free up disk space

 About freeing up space, I always suggest Windows built-in Disk Cleanup, because I have used it in most of the Windows editions MANY times.
-To me, it is trustable.
-Here I won’t introduce other ways such as using 3rd party software or deleting manually.
+To me, it is a good tool.
+Here I won’t introduce other ways such as using 3rd party software or deleting files manually.

 Steps to free up disk space with Disk Cleanup:

 Step 1: Open Windows Explorer, right click C drive and select “Properties“.

 Step 2: Click “Disk Cleanup“, (you may also click the option to compress this drive to save more disk space).

 Step 3: In next window, click the check-box in front of the files you want to clean.

 Step 4: Click OK and confirm this operation.